JedidiahH27/united_states_sports_betting_market_analysis/README.md

-# Analysis of the United States Sports Betting Market
+📊 Analysis of the United States Sports Betting Market 🔍 Overview
-## Overview
-This project aims to provide an in-depth analysis of the sports betting market in the United States.
-By examining various aspects of sports betting and related economic variables, we seek to uncover insights and trends that characterize the industry.
+This project provides a comprehensive analysis of the sports betting industry in the United States.
+By exploring data trends and economic factors, our goal is to reveal key insights that define the current landscape and future direction of this rapidly evolving market.

-## Objectives
+🎯 Objectives
+📈 Identify Market Trends
-- Understand Market Trends: Analyze time series data on sports betting activity across different states and nationwide to identify patterns and trends.
+Analyze time series data on sports betting activity across states and at the national level to uncover key patterns and seasonal dynamics.

-- Economic Impact: Assess the influence of economic variables on sports betting behavior and market dynamics.
+💵 Evaluate Economic Impact
+Investigate how macroeconomic variables—such as income levels, employment rates, and GDP growth—influence sports betting behavior and market performance.

+🗺️ Conduct State-by-State Analysis
-- State-by-State Analysis: Explore the variations in sports betting activity among different states to understand regional differences and influences.
+Explore regional differences in betting activity to understand how demographics, legislation, and economic conditions affect participation across states.

-## Data
+📂 Data Sources
-The analysis is based on comprehensive data, including:
+The analysis is grounded in rich, multi-dimensional data, including:

+📅 Sports Betting Data
-- Sports Betting Data: Time series data detailing the volume and trends of sports betting activity across various states and the entire United States.
+State-level and national time series data capturing monthly and yearly trends in betting volume and revenue.

-- Economic Variables: Relevant economic indicators that may impact sports betting trends, such as income levels, employment rates, and economic growth metrics.
-By leveraging this data, we aim to gain valuable insights into the sports betting market and its relationship with broader economic factors.
+📊 Economic Indicators
+Key variables such as median household income, unemployment rates, and regional GDP to contextualize betting activity within broader economic conditions.

+🧠 Project Goal
+By integrating sports betting metrics with economic data, this project aims to produce actionable insights that highlight growth areas, uncover hidden correlations, and support better decision-making in both public policy and private sector investments.